benolot/voiceline-guessing-game/README.md

 ## Contributing

 This project is open to contributions!
 Please look at [the project's issues list](https://github.com/benolot/voiceline-guessing-game/issues) for areas that need help, or just submit a PR with your improvements.
+If anyone is unsure where to get started or needs help with making a contribution please open an issue (or comment on one you're trying to solve) - first time contributors welcome.

 ## Copyright